“Missionaries and the Birth of International Development” Draft

 “Path Dependence through Agglomeration Spillovers: Evidence from the Beet Sugar Industry” (Submitted)

-September 2024 | Draft | SSRN
+December 2024 | Draft | SSRN

 This paper estimates the elasticities of productivity and costs of R&D with respect to urban concentration using data on 0.3 million scientists across American cities.
 We introduce a novel shift-share instrumental variable based on university-origin and destination-city pairs.
 Our findings show that the agglomeration elasticity of patents is generally higher than that of wages.
 However, while place-based costs remain constant across cities of varying sizes, the agglomeration elasticity of patents declines significantly in cities above the median size.
 These results suggest that place-based policies aimed at fostering economic activity in non-superstar cities could enhance the aggregate productivity of R&D.